CommoMegaSator/Versatile-Development/README.md

 #### About
 This project is develop for training and should not be used for commercial purposes!
 <br>You can see this project [here](http://versatile-development.xyz)(not available for now).
+<br>You can find api details use: http://localhost:8081/swagger-ui.html (Authorization needed)

 ##### Software that you need
 * Java 17.